UnforeseenOcean/Delerwatch/README.md

 # Delerwatch
-Annoying test program which plays audio and moves windows around if a file named Overwatch is found
+Annoying test program which plays audio and moves windows around if a file named Overwatch is found.

+You're supposed to run delerw.bat.

 ## WTF?
 Yes, I know what you're thinking.
 "Why hate Overwatch?
 It's a great game so far!"